-- 1432.2.2 Hydronic Systems: Systems with a design capacity of 600,000 Btu/h or greater supplying heated water to comfort conditioning systems shall include controls which automatically reset supply water temperatures by representative building loads (including return water temperature) or by outside air temperature.
-Temperature shall be reset by at least 25% of the design supply-to-return water temperature differences. - 1433 Economizers: Air economizers meeting the requirements of Section 1413 shall be provided on all new systems including those serving computer server rooms, electronic equipment, radio equipment, telephone switchgear.
+1432.2.2 Hydronic Systems: Systems with a design capacity of 600,000 Btu/h or greater supplying heated water to comfort conditioning systems shall include controls which automatically reset supply water temperatures by representative building loads (including return water temperature) or by outside air temperature.
+Temperature shall be reset by at least 25% of the design supply-to-return water temperature differences.

+1433 Economizers: Air economizers meeting the requirements of Section 1413 shall be provided on all new systems including those serving computer server rooms, electronic equipment, radio equipment, telephone switchgear.

 EXCEPTIONS: 1.
-Single package unitary fan-cooling units installed outdoors or in a mechanical room adjacent to outdoors with a total cooling capacity less than 20,000 Btu/h.
-Other single package unitary fan-cooling units with a total cooling capacity less than 54,000 Btu/h.
-The total capacity of all such systems without economizers shall not exceed 240,000 Btu/h per building, or 10% of its air economizer capacity, whichever is greater.
-That portion of the equipment serving Group R occupancy is not included in determining the total capacity of all units without economizers in a building.
+High-efficiency cooling units with EER values more than 10% higher than minimum efficiencies listed in Tables 14-1A, 14-1B and 14-1D, in the appropriate size category, using the same test procedures.
+The total capacity of all systems without economizers shall not exceed 480,000 Btu/h per building, or 20% of its air economizer capacity, whichever is greater.
+That portion of the equipment serving Group R Occupancy is not included in determining the total capacity of all units without economizers in a building.
+This exception shall not be used for RS-29 analysis nor include unitary cooling equipment installed outdoors nor in a mechanical room adjacent to outdoors.

 - 2. Water-cooled refrigeration equipment provided with a water economizer meeting the requirements of Section 1413.
 Water economizer capacity per building shall not exceed 500 tons.
 This exception shall not be used for RS-29 analysis. - 3.
 Systems for which at least 75% of the annual energy used for mechanical cooling is provided from site-recovery or site-solar energy source. - 4.
 Systems where special outside air filtration and treatment, for the reduction and treatment of unusual outdoor contaminants, makes an air economizer infeasible. - 5.
 Systems that affect other systems (such as dehumidification and supermarket refrigeration systems) so as to increase the overall building energy consumption.
-New humidification equipment shall comply with Section 1413.4.
+New humidification equipment shall comply with Section 1413.4. - 6.
+Systems complying with all of the following criteria: - Consist of multiple water source heat pumps connected to a common water loop; - b.
+Have a minimum of 60% air economizer; - Have water source heat pumps with an EER at least 15% higher for cooling and a COP at least 15% higher for heating than that specified in Section 1411; - d.
+Where provided, have a central boiler or furnace efficiency of: - i.
+90% minimum for units up to 199,000 Btu/h; and - 85% minimum for units above 199,000 Btu/h input; and - e.
+Provide heat recovery with a minimum 50% heat recovery effectiveness as defined in Section 1436 to preheat the outside air supply. - 7.
+For Group R Occupancy, cooling units installed outdoors or in a mechanical room adjacent to outdoors with a total cooling capacity less than 20,000 Btu/h and other cooling units with a total cooling capacity less than 54,000 Btu/h.